ever-co/handbook/clean-code.md

 # Clean Code

+## Principles

+- we micromanage technical details and code, not people!
+- we mainly judge engineers on how good they following the development process, because if they follow the process well, good results will always follow!
+The focus should be on good process (and continues improving), not just good code!
+- make sure you read and understand the task (issue) before you start writing code.
+We prefer engineer re-read task description (with sub-tasks, comments, etc) multiple times to make sure nothing missed before any code written
+- we are not interested our engineers to do task faster in the expense of getting it done right!
+- before implement some components or modules, make sure:
+  a) such components/modules not exists yet (in our codebase or as an open-source project you can use)
+  b) if nothing exists and you are going to build new one, make sure to think if such component/module can be done more generic way and used in other parts of the system you are building.
+For example "notes" or "notifications" modules could probably be used in 100x places all over any software or even in multiple software.
+So if you need to create EmployeeNotes, CandidateNotes, ProductNotes, etc, make sure you create generic "Nodes" instead and use it everywhere.

 ## Code

 1) Watch spacing vs tabs in your commits / PRs.
 Sometimes developer did not make any real changes in the source file, but we can see the changes from space to tabs or back.
 Please avoid that!